Physiotherapy Oakville: Golfers Elbow and Tennis Elbow Treatment

-Two of the most common conditions that our Physiotherapy team treats in our Oakville clinic that affect the elbow are Tennis and Golfers Elbow or Lateral and Medial Epicondylitis.
+Two of the most common conditions our Physiotherapy team treats in our Oakville clinic that affect the elbow are Tennis and Golfers Elbow, also known as Lateral and Medial Epicondylitis.
 This article is intended to give you an overview of these two conditions and a brief description of the following: symptoms, causes, diagnosis, treatment and prevention.

 Vinaya, our Oakville Physiotherapist says “Tennis and Golfers Elbow are painful conditions that occur at the elbow when the tendons in your forearm and elbow are overloaded”.
 In Tennis Elbow the pain is on the outside of the elbow and with Golfers Elbow the pain is on the inside of the elbow.
 The overload of the tendons is usually caused by repetitive motions of the arms, wrist, and hands.
 Vinaya says only 20% of her Tennis Elbow patients actually play racket sports.
 Most injuries are caused by over mousing at the computer!